elnabo/json2object/README.md

 The constructor accepts an optional `String` parameter for indenting the schema.
 The generated schema follow null-safety rules.

+An other parser `json2object.utils.special.VSCodeSchemaWriter` has been introduced in 3.6.3 to produce a schema with some non standard properties used by VScode.

 ### Constraints in the parsing

 - Variables defined with the `@:jignored` metadata will be ignored by the parser.